-- Maps – only load Maps on contact/local pages.
+- Maps – only load Maps on contact/local SEO pages.

 - YouTube – lazy load embedded videos and replace iframe with preview image.

 - Analytics – host locally and use a smaller tracking code (analytics.js or minimal).

 - Social Networks – usually from heavy social sharing plugins or embedded widgets.

 Prefetching third-party scripts can reduce DNS lookup times.
 You can do this in WP Rocket, Perfmatters, Pre* Party, and other speed plugins.
-View which third-party code is loaded on your site, grab their hostnames, and prefetch them.
-Luke has a list of common domains to prefetch.
+View which third-party code is loaded on your website, grab their hostnames, and prefetch them.
+Here’s a list of common domains to prefetch.